OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/02-Fingerprint_Web_Server.md

 Here are some commonly-used scan tools that include web server fingerprinting functionality.

 - [Netcraft](https://toolbar.netcraft.com/site_report), an online tool that scans websites for information, including the web server.
-- [Nikto](https://github.com/sullo/nikto), an Open Source command line scanning tool.
+- [Nikto](https://github.com/sullo/nikto), an Open Source command-line scanning tool.
-- [Nmap](https://nmap.org/), an Open Source command line tool that also has a GUI, [Zenmap](https://nmap.org/zenmap/).
+- [Nmap](https://nmap.org/), an Open Source command line-tool that also has a GUI, [Zenmap](https://nmap.org/zenmap/).

 ## Remediation